nrkno/core-components/packages/readme.md

 Install components from NPM.
 Using NPM provides namespacing of components by letting you register the custom element under any tag name and adding the possibility to add more functionality to your component by extending it.
-Recommended for apps and widgets:
+This is recommended:

 ```bash
 npm install @nrk/core-datepicker  # Using NPM
 ```

 Alternatively, install components from static.
-Using static registers the custom element with its default tag name automatically.
-Recommended for apps:
+Using static registers the custom element with its default tag name automatically:

 ```html
 <script src="https://static.nrk.no/core-components/major/5/core-datepicker/core-datepicker.min.js"></script>  <!-- Using static -->